Arctic Circle - Narvik and Riksgransen Part 2

-So, with the end of fwq events i thought what the heck let's finish with competitive freeride now and go and enjoy the end of the season with a bank slalom and just riding in the winter sun, The next stop was Riksgransen, Northern Sweden and a return back to arctic Norway, Narvik where it all started earlier in December 2014.
+So, with the end of FWQ events i thought what the heck let's finish with competitive freeride and go and enjoy the end of the season with a bank slalom whilst heading deeper into northern territory, The next stop was Riksgransen, Northern Sweden and a return back to arctic Norway, Narvik where it all started earlier in December 2014.

-Riks was kind of hyped up to be this mecca all-time place to ride, The terrain is definitely around and there are some great natural features conveniently sitting next to the lifts but in honesty it's nothing you can't do anywhere else in any other resort in Europe for much cheaper, I was a little bored after 2 days and i had already lapped most of sidecountry accessible terrain from the lifts, In fairness there are tons of other options around for touring but it wasn't really that kind of trip for me.
-There are no really steep or long lines, Most of the terrain is fairly mellow with some feature drops to look out for, The skiers were really charging those drops, I seen one guy straight up go full speed over a huge cliff with a sideways landing and another cliff underneath which was really sketchy, freaking nuts guy!! but he made it and did it in style in the end.
+Riks is definitely a good spot for those looking to extend the season into the spring or summer, there are some great natural features conveniently sitting next to the lifts and a variety of different runs, however i did start to get a bit bored after 2 days, and this was after lapping most of the sidecountry terrain i could find from lift access.
+OK so in fairness you do have a near unlimited amount of areas to explore if you are visiting for touring away from the main resort, most of the terrain on the resort itself is fairly mellow with some feature drops to look out for, The skiers were really charging those mini cliff drops, I seen one guy straight up go full speed over a cliff with a sideways landing and another cliff underneath which was really sketchy, freaking nuts guy!! but he made it and did it in style in the end.

-The event was pretty fun though i gotta admit, The course was great and pretty challenging, I probably could have done with another day of riding and a few more practice runs, My final practice run i finally got the course down in my head and i got through the course and turns pretty well but during the competition i lost a ton of speed on like the 3rd corner going in too hard on the bank turn and by that point i was already out of the finals, I actually lost my edge again turning too hard around the flag trying to cut the turn tighter for more speed but i ended up pushing too hard and going down at that was me finished for the competition, the rest of the run went pretty good but i was way way down on the time.
-I mean i give props for the course design and the location seems a perfect fit for a bank slalom, the course kind of snaked through like a small canyon and was challenging and fast enough for even the best of riders to have troubles over the weekend.
+The event was pretty fun overall, The course was great and pretty challenging, I probably could have done with another day of riding to get my legs at full power and a few more practice runs, My final practice run i finally got the course down in my head and i got through the course and turns pretty well but during the competition i lost a ton of speed on like the 3rd corner going in too hard on the bank turn and by that point i was already out of the competition, I actually lost my edge again turning too hard around the flag trying to cut the turn tighter for more speed but i ended up pushing too hard and going down and this was me finished for the competition, the rest of the run went pretty good but i was way way down on the leading times.
+I mean i give props for the course design and the location seems a perfect fit for a bank slalom, the course kind of snaked through like a small canyon and was challenging and fast enough for even the best of riders to have troubles over the weekend, you really needed a tactic and discipline going into it.

-The last day of riding was really fun, my legs had finally got into full power and i just decided to ride mostly off piste for most of the day and really push it, I was really done at the end of the day.
+The last day of riding was also really fun, my legs had finally got into full gear and i just decided to track most of the off piste terrain for pretty much the whole day, if one thing is for sure i got some good exercise and enjoyed the visit to this part of Northern Sweden.

 Below is a Pciture Diary of Narvik and Swedish Lapland part 1 From my blog post